 SCOPE: Embryos are being collected using tweezers.

+2.2.3b.
+Camera shot of talent collecting embryos using tweezers (To be used with the SCOPE shot).

 SCOPE: Embryos are being blotted on the paper towel.

+2.2.4b.
+Camera shot of talent blotting embryos on the paper towel (To be used with the SCOPE shot).

 Then, add several drops of freshly prepared 40% bleach to a new paper towel using a plastic transfer pipette to cover the paper towel with a thin layer of bleach [1-TXT].